marialonsogar/fuzzy-compliance-SDG11/README.md

 <img src="doc\fis.svg">

 ## Results
+A major limitation has been identified during the data analysis: the lack of consistency in the data.
+Without complete information on all indicators for all countries it is not possible to provide a real and robust comparison.
+Although no data imputation method is defined, this fuzzy logic based method only takes into account the indicators available at any given time.
 With this approach, a model is built dinamically after knowing the available indicators for a country.
 The system uses these as input variables.
 After applying this method, the best and worst ranked countries are, respectively:

 | **Country**           | **$\nu_1$** | **$\nu_2$** | **$\nu_3$** | **$\nu_4$** | **$\nu_5$** | **FIS Evaluation** |